Marriage patterns in Chipping Campden in C18 & C19

 He says, ‘Another illustration of the importance of arable farming is the fall in population that occurred in the last quarter of the century.
 Between the population censuses of 1871 and 1901, Campden’s population declined by 23 per cent.
 When we look at the demographic reasons for this it is clear that out-migration was responsible.’
 The dates of marriages, charted weekly and by season, provide further evidence of the changes in agriculture from sheep farming in the earlier centuries.

-His first paper is appended here, and will provide valuable insights into the ways in which we can undertake further research.
+Two papers are appended here, providing valuable insights into the ways in which we can undertake further research.